-In decentralised systems each beneficiary shall select its own controller12, according to instructions and procedures set in place at national level.
-Control bodies may be either internal (a functionally independent department inside the beneficiary organisation) or external (auditors belonging to independent institutions
+In decentralised systems each beneficiary shall select its own controller, according to instructions and procedures set in place at national level.
+Control bodies may be either internal (a functionally independent department inside the beneficiary organisation) or external (auditors belonging to independent institutions selected on the market).
+As control bodies have to meet certain requirements (i.a. independency), control bodies have to be officially authorised for each project participant separately by the national control coordinating body (NCCB).
+Beneficiaries should check carefully the national provisions and procedures applicable in their Member States.
+Aiming at a harmonised implementation of the controls, the control bodies will be coordinated by the NCCB by offering regular trainings and exchanges.

-11 In the EU regulations the term "management verifications" is used.
+&lt;sup>11 In the EU regulations the term "management verifications" is used.

-12 Restrictions apply to beneficiaries located in Austria, in which case controllers are not selected by the beneficiaries themselves.
+&lt;sup>12 Restrictions apply to beneficiaries located in Austria, in which case controllers are not selected by the beneficiaries themselves.